-- general economic conditions, internationally, nationally, or in our market areas, including inflationary and/or recessionary pressures, supply chain disruptions, employment prospects, real estate values, and geopolitical risks that are worse than expected; - competition among depository and other financial institutions, including with respect to reduction of overdraft and other fees; - inflation and changes in the interest rate environment that reduce our margins and yields, or reduce the market value of our assets including the fair value of financial instruments; - adverse changes in the securities or credit markets; - changes in laws, tax policies, or government regulations or policies affecting financial institutions, changes in regulatory fees, assessments, and capital requirements; - changes in the quality and/or composition of our loan and securities portfolios;

-- our ability to manage our liquidity, including the size and composition of our deposit portfolio, including the percentage of uninsured deposits in the portfolio; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to access and/or retain cost-effective funding; - our ability to successfully integrate acquired entities; - changes in consumer demand, spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board (the "FASB"), the Securities and Exchange Commission (the "SEC"), or the Public Company Accounting Oversight Board; - cyber-attacks, computer viruses and other technological risks that may breach the security of our website or other systems to obtain unauthorized access to confidential information and destroy data or disable our systems; - technological changes that may be more difficult or expensive to implement than expected; - changes in our organization, compensation, and benefit plans; - our ability to attract and/or retain key employees; - changes in the value of our goodwill or other intangible assets; - the current or anticipated impact of military conflict, terrorism or other geopolitical events; - changes in the level of government support for housing finance; - changes in monetary or fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - the ability of third-party providers to perform their obligations to us; - the effects of any U.S. Government shutdowns; - the effects of natural disasters and increases in flood insurance premiums; - the disruption to local, regional, national and global economic activity caused by infectious disease outbreaks such as COVID-19, and the significant impact that such pandemics may have on our growth, operations, earnings and asset quality; - significant increases in our loan losses; and - changes in the financial condition, results of operations, or future prospects of issuers of securities that we own.
+- general economic conditions, internationally, nationally, or in our market areas, including inflationary and/or recessionary pressures, supply chain disruptions, employment prospects, real estate values, and military conflict, geopolitical risks, that are worse than expected; and downgrades of the U.S. credit rating; - competition among depository and other financial institutions, including with respect to reduction of overdraft fees and other fees; interest rates; - inflation and changes in the interest rate environment that reduce our margins and yields, or reduce the market value of our assets including the fair value of financial instruments; - adverse changes in the securities or credit markets; - changes in laws, tax policies, or government regulations or policies affecting financial institutions, changes in regulatory fees, assessments, and capital requirements; - changes in the quality and/or composition of our loan and securities portfolios; portfolios, changes in prepayment speeds, and changes in our allowance for credit losses; - our ability to manage our liquidity, including unanticipated changes in our liquidity position, but not limited to, changes in our access to or the size cost of funding and composition of our deposit portfolio, including the percentage of uninsured deposits in the portfolio; ability to secure alternate funding sources; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to access and/or retain cost-effective funding; - our ability to successfully integrate acquired entities; - changes in consumer demand, spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board (the "FASB"), the Securities and Exchange Commission (the "SEC"), or the Public Company Accounting Oversight Board; - cyber-attacks, computer viruses and other technological risks that may breach the security of our website or other systems to obtain unauthorized access to confidential information and destroy data or disable our systems; - technological changes that may be more difficult or expensive to implement than expected; - changes in our organization, compensation, and benefit plans; - our ability to attract and/or retain key employees; - changes in the value of our goodwill or other intangible assets; - the current or anticipated impact of military conflict, terrorism or other geopolitical events; - changes in the level of government support for housing finance;

+- changes in monetary or fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - the ability of third-party providers to perform their obligations to us; - the effects of any U.S. Government shutdowns; - the effects of natural disasters, climate change, extreme weather events and increases in flood insurance premiums; - changes in our ability to continue to pay dividends, either at current rates or at all; - operational or risk management failures by us or critical third parties; - increased operational risks resulting from remote work; - negative outcomes from claims or litigation; - our ability to manage our reputation risks; - our ability to timely and effectively implement our strategic initiatives;

+- the disruption to local, regional, national and global economic activity caused by infectious disease outbreaks such as COVID-19, and the significant impact that such pandemics may have on our growth, operations, earnings and asset quality; - significant increases in asset quality, prepayment speeds and/or our loan credit losses; and - changes in the financial condition, results of operations, or future prospects of issuers of securities that we own.